haera/HACS408E/README.md

 - TBD.
 Likely none.

+### System Requirements

+- Most labs and exercises are assumed to be done on unix like systems.
+- Maybe windows vm required?
+- Newer Macbooks will be running on arm...
+Should we make arm versions of the assembly lab + homework?

 ### Reference Texts

 - **General**: [Practical Reverse Engineering](https://www.amazon.com/Practical-Reverse-Engineering-Reversing-Obfuscation/dp/1118787315), [Secrets of Reverse Engineering](https://www.amazon.com/Reversing-Secrets-Engineering-Eldad-Eilam/dp/0764574817/), [x86 Software Reverse Engineering](https://www.amazon.com/dp/1394199880/)